Alanaktion/php-landing/readme.md

 Windows, UNIX, or Linux web server, PHP 5.

-UNIX/Linux require the mpstat command to be available for CPU usage to be displayed.
+Linux systems show the most accurate CPU information if the mpstat command is available.
 To install this on Ubuntu, run `sudo apt-get install sysstat`.

 Windows systems do not currently display system uptime.